MartinMiles/awesome-sitecore/readme.md

 ## Content Hub One

+- [Content Hub ONE examples](https://github.com/Sitecore/contenthubone-examples) - A set of various examples using Content Hub One.
 - [Sitecore.Demo.CHONE](https://github.com/Sitecore/Sitecore.Demo.CHONE) - Repository for all the Content Hub ONE demos built by the Sitecore Demo Solutions team, including PLAY Media Next.js Website and PLAY Media Mobile Phone Application.
+- [Content Hub ONE Next.JS Starter Kit](https://github.com/Sitecore/content-hub-one-nextjs-starterkit) - The starter kit contains helping functionalities such as handling GraphQL JSON output conversion to HTML for Rich Text, Media Fields, and References.
+It also contains a small example implementation that Developers can use to start their customer projects.

 ## Content Search